 - Take a local train ride.
 It’s not so bad if you choose the right time.

 - Go to a railway terminus, like Churchgate or CST, catch a seat on a bench and watch the city go mad.

 - Visit the nearest post office.
 Why not write a letter and post it while you’re in one with your child?

 - Go to the Mahalaxmi Race Course (Mahalaxmi) during the racing season.
-You can request a member to take you around to the stables, where the horses lounge around.
+You can request a member to take you around to the stables.

 - Visit a plant nursery close by.
 Show your child a variety of plants, talk to them, touch them.
 In fact, let him choose a potted plant.
 Take it home, help him look after it, and watch it grow.
 It’s a great feeling.